CS340-21/teamGME/Project proposal.md

 ## IV.
 Team

 This is almost everyone's first experience with Unity and C# on our Team.
 Although that is the case, there is a plethora of resources that have already helped us understand the foundations of the development platform.
-We will continuosly be developing the game as a whole, but each member will be responsible for specific attributes in order to perfect the visuals and functionality of our game
+We will continuosly be developing the game as a whole, but each member will be responsible for specific attributes in order to perfect the visuals and functionality of our game.

 - Parker Sherrill: Project lead
 - Austin Maryanski: Textures/atmosphere/visuals